glbala87/ELLA_tool/docs/technical/annotation.md

 All current annotation converters read info from the VCF `INFO` field.
 The [generic converters](#generic-annotation-converters) should be able to handle most annotation, but [specific converters](#specific-annotation-converters) are necessary in some cases.

-The list described under this key, follows the following structure:
+The list under this key follows this structure:

 Subkey	|	Explanation |   Values
 :---	|	:---    |	:---
 `name` | Name of the annotation converter to use.  | [string] (See available options below) `converter_config`  | Config for the annotation converter specified | [object]

-The `converter_config.elements` list describes where to get annotation from, and where in the annotation JSON the results should go.
+The `converter_config.elements` list describes where to get annotation from, and where in the annotation JSON the results should go:

 Subkey	|	Explanation |   Values
 :---	|	:---    |	:---
-`source` | VCF INFO field to fetch raw annotation from  | [string] `target`  | JSON path describing where the converted annotation should end up | [string] Paths are split on `.` `additional_sources` | Additional VCF INFO fields used | List of string (optional, only used in specific converters) [converter specific] | Various converter specific keys | See description for each of the converters below
+`source` | VCF `INFO` field to fetch raw annotation from  | [string] `target`  | JSON path describing where the converted annotation should end up | [string] Paths are split on `.` `additional_sources` | Additional VCF `INFO` fields used | List of string (optional, only used in specific converters) [converter specific] | Various converter specific keys | See description for each of the converters below